Neuro ICU > Myasthenia Gravis

 Treatment

-Focused on reducing and improving overall muscle weakness
+Focused on reducing muscle weakness and improving functional strength

 Thymectomy: The thymus gland is often impaired in individuals with MG.
 Surgical removal can reduce symptoms and often cure the individual.